HeinrichHartmann/HeinrichHartmann.github.io/_posts/2019-05-12-Quantiles.md

 - For $q>.5$ only $y=1$ is a $q$-quantile.

 **Remark**.
-- Existence.
-For every $X,q$ there is at least one $q$-quantile.
+- For every $P,q$ there is at least one $q$-quantile.
-- Uniqueness.
-As we have seen $q$-quantiles might be non-unique.
+- As we have seen $q$-quantiles might be non-unique.
 - If $X$ has a probability density $p$, which is positive everywhere, then all quantiles are unique.

 This definition of Quantile seems to be universally agreed up-on.